andreylarionovdev/range-slider/README.md

 This repository contains a simple range slider app that implements MVP architecture, written in TypeScript and can be used as jQuery plugin.

 ## Getting Started
-Compiled .js and .css files contains in `dist` folder.
+Compiled .js and .css files contains in `docs` folder.
 Make sure, you include these files in your html page to make plugin working on page.
 Something like bellow:
 ```$xslt
 <html>
     <head>